 Man arrested for murder, allegedly offered woman $2K not to call police

-BATON ROUGE - A man arrested for a July murder allegedly offered a witness $2,000 not to call law enforcement, officials said.
+BATON ROUGE - A man arrested in a July murder allegedly offered a witness $2,000 not to call law enforcement, officials said.

 Baton Rouge Police officers arrested Joel Johnson for first-degree murder, attempted first-degree murder and armed robbery.
 An arrest warrant says that in the early-morning hours of July 1, 2024, Johnson killed Byron Irving and shot at another woman.